pnovok/Fleetman/README.md

 I made the following changes:

-1) Upgraded the version of Spring Boot 1.5.2 to 2.2.3;
+1) Upgraded the version of Spring Boot 1.5.2 to 2.2.1;
 2) Replaced Mongodb persistent storage implementation with Couchbase;
-3) Added speed calculation for the database storage implementation version of the applicaiton
+3) Added speed calculation for the database storage implementation version of the application;

-The application has been tested locally on my Mac with.
+The application has been tested locally on my Mac with 16GB or RAM.

 To run the app locally:

-1) Install and run Apache ActiveMQ
+1) Install and run Apache ActiveMQ.
+2) Install and run Couchbase, configure the bucket, setup the RBAC user with the same name and grant it permissions.
 2) Compile Java modules for position tracker, position simulator and api-gateway and run each of the .jar files produced.
-3) Compile and Run the webapp angular module with the following command: npm start

-That should bring up the map showing each truck location, last seen time and speed.
+4) Compile and Run the webapp angular module with the following command: npm start That should bring up the map showing each truck location, last seen time and speed.